 It is an increasing nosocomial/nursing home pathogen, often multi-drug resistant (PubMed).

-Usually hospital acquire infections of all types.
+Usually hospital acquired infections of all types.

 TreatmentCID Treatment review 2010